 The next day, Jeff had disappeared from his room – with his valuable possession.
 His roommate had said he said he got himself accommodation in the town but didn’t tell him where.
 Students began to suspect he had a hand in Azuka’s sudden disappearance.

 Azuka’s parents made sure Jeff was tracked down within a month.
 He was seriously at large and was found at the remote area of Abuja in a one-room apartment.
 He looked like someone who had sorrowed too much and had not slept in months.
 He looked unkempt, hungry and worn out.

-Jeff was taken back to Borno State Police Headqaurters and that same day, he led them to the spot in the school garden known as ‘love garden’
+Jeff was taken back to Borno State Police Headquarters and that same day, he led them to the spot in the school garden known as ‘love garden’

-“This is where we last met.” he said and begged the policeman to pick up the withered hibuscus from the the ground.
+“This is where we last met,” he said and begged the policeman to pick up the withered hibiscus from the ground.
 He moved closer and sniffed it.
 “She had put this in my hair.
 She knew how much I hated hibiscus.
 I had yanked it off my head jokingly and thrown it at her.
 She got amused and I can still hear her laughter echoing in the night.”
 He moved closer and sniffed the hibiscus again.
-“Now that she is gone, I feel I’ve began to love hibiscus.”
+“Now that she is gone, I feel I’ve begun to love hibiscus.”

 “Where is her body?”

-He led the to the nearby bush.
+He led them to the nearby bush.
 They found Azuka’s body in a big sack.
-A careful look devolved bruises on the back of her neck if the rottening corpse.
+A careful look devolved bruises on the back of her neck if the rotting corpse.

 “You have the right to remain silent, anything you say from now onward could be used against you in the court of law.” an officer said with his palm over his nose.

 ‘I dont care anymore.
 I don’t care if I lived or died.
 What could life be without my only babe?
 All I wanted was to kiss her that night.
 She refused and my anger mounted.”